Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Interference Suppression and Resurrection in 4-Fermion Scattering

 \subsection{Resurrection in Spin Observables: a Quantum Mechanics Example}

-Since leptons are a spin 1/2 particle, the spin state of a $\ell \bar \ell$ pair is represented by a bipartite two-qubit.
+Since leptons are spin 1/2 particles, the spin state of a $\ell \bar \ell$ pair is represented by a bipartite two-qubit.
 That is, if we consider the initial state $\ket{f \bar f}$ to be a pure state, the final state can be expressed as: